pei06/pei06.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Pei-An Hsieh, an incoming Ph.D. student at the GRASP Lab.
-My research focuses on developing trustworthy, data-driven control strategies for robots.
-My previous work explored learning-based MPC, uncertainty quantification, and adaptive control.
-It has been an exciting journey, and I aim to further leverage the accurate reasoning of neural networks to achieve precise robot control while ensuring performance and safety guarantees.
-My dream is to enable robots to safely assist humans in everyday life.
+I am Pei-An Hsieh, a first-year Ph.D. student advised by Prof. M. Ani Hsieh at the GRASP Lab.
+My research focuses on developing trustworthy, data-driven control strategies for multi-robot systems.
+My previous work has explored learning-based model predictive control (MPC), uncertainty quantification, and adaptive control.
+It has been an exciting journey, and I aim to further harness the reasoning capabilities of neural networks to achieve precise robot control with strong performance and safety guarantees.
+My long-term goal is to enable robots to safely and efficiently collaborate in real-world environments.
 Outside of research, I enjoy playing the violin, practicing calligraphy, and playing soccer.